-Summary: The UAE has never expressed its views on cluster munitions or commented on its position on accession to the convention.
-It has participated in two meetings of the convention, in 2011 and 2017, but abstained from the vote on a key United Nations (UN) resolution on the convention in December 2017.
+Summary: The UAE has never elaborated its views on cluster munitions or commented on its position on accession to the convention.
+It has participated in meetings of the convention, most recently in 2017.
+The UAE abstained from the vote on a key United Nations (UN) resolution on the convention in December 2018.

 The UAE is not known to have produced cluster munitions, but it has imported them, possesses a stockpile, and may have used them.

 The United Arab Emirates (UAE) has not acceded to the Convention on Cluster Munitions.